cycloptux/GiselleBot-Documentation/docs/source/guides/2-self-assignable-roles.rst

 **Author**: NaviKing#3820

-**Note**: To be updated to describe the new workflow with buttons-based role menus.

 .. seealso::
     Different use cases of the same topic are described in :ref:`guide-administration`

 ....

-One popular bot feature is the ability to have self-assignable roles and reaction roles.
-Self assignable roles are roles that user's are able to freely add to and remove from themselves via a bot, while reaction roles refer to a method of assigning these roles by adding or removing a reaction to a specific message.
+One popular bot feature is the ability to have self-assignable roles and reaction (button) roles.
+Self assignable roles are roles that user's are able to freely add to and remove from themselves via a bot, while reaction (button) roles refer to a method of assigning these roles by clicking on a button on a specific message.

 |bot_name| has both of these features, and this article will give you a brief overview of how you can set up your very own self-assignable roles and reaction roles.
 If you want to learn more about how self-assignable roles work, you can take a look at the documentation here: :ref:`self-assignable-roles`